fastai/course20/docs/start_jarviscloud.md

 You can hit the play button on the paused instance to resume your work.
 A new instance is created with all your previous data.

 ### Destroying/Stopping the instance
-If you are done with the instance, then press the red color trash button, which will delete/destroy the entire machine.
+If you have completed your work and no longer require the instance, then press the red color trash button, which will delete/destroy the entire instance.
+You billing will be stopped.
 This is not a recoverable event, so ensure you have backed up any data that is required.

 **Note: Ensure you either pause or destroy the instance to avoid any unnecessary billings**